There Will Be Tears on Your Pillow if you Miss Out

-Mills is offset by Gretel Scarlett playing nice girl Sandy.
-Because of the nature of her character, Sandy doesn't get the big numbers that some of the other characters get, but she plays the role admirably although I wish the costume department re-thought her final outfit.
+These well-known performers are backed by an impressive cast of actresses and actors who throw themselves into the 1950s with gusto (and very big knickers).
+Sandy is performed by Gretel Scarlett and even though she doesn't get the big singing numbers that some of the other characters get, she plays the role admirably, although I wish the costume department re-thought her final outfit.

 This musical is fun.
 It's electrifying.
 It doesn't take itself as seriously as some of the other big shows and as such there is a degree of flexibility that allows the actors to make it their own.
 If you loved the movie, you will love the musical, just be prepared for things to be a little different.